Skip to main content

 Medical identity theft is when fraudsters steal your Social Security number (SSN), health insurance information, or medical records.
 They use them to access medical care; to purchase medical equipment, supplies, or prescription drugs; to commit insurance fraud; as a gateway to broader ID theft; or even to sell your identity on the black market.

-An April 2018 report on Health Care and Fraud Abuse Control, published by the U.S. Department of Health and Human Services states that entire organizations are dedicated to committing medical ID fraud.
+An April 2018 report on Health Care and Fraud Abuse Control (PDF 686kb), published by the U.S. Department of Health and Human Services states that entire organizations are dedicated to committing medical ID fraud.

 The Potential Impact